 - Third-degree burns over more than 40 percent of the body or 40 percent of the face

-- Wrongful death of a parent that leaves a surviving minor
+- The wrongful death of a parent that leaves a surviving minor

 Tennessee courts will also completely remove the cap on pain and suffering compensation if any of the following are true: